 There are two shaft materials to choose from graphite and steel.
 Within those two materials, there are many flex options.
 You can choose between x-stiff, stiff, regular, senior, and ladies flex.

 The faster your swing speed, the stiffer the shaft that you need.
 For those golfers swinging a driver more than 115 miles per hour consistently, they will need an extra stiff shaft.

 Choosing between steel and graphite shafts has more to do with control and strength.
 Suppose you want more distance and are not worried about control as much than the graphite shaft is best.
 For those that want control and workability and are willing to give up a few yards, the steel stock shaft makes more sense.

 The only way to know for sure which golf shaft is going to be the best for your game is to use a launch monitor.
 However, using a launch monitor will likely cost money, and most people end up needing the stock shaft that comes with the game improvement irons, to begin with.

 If you are looking for maximum forgiveness in an iron, there are a few key terms that you should keep in mind.

 This will help to make sure that you have a large enough sweet spot even when you don’t hit the ball exactly in the center.
 You might consider more hybrid woods instead of your mid irons in order to get a larger club face.

 A low center of gravity in game improvement irons means that it will be easier to launch and get in the air.

 The perimeter weighting on irons usually means that they will have a larger sole.
-This sole helps to give a mid to high handicapper the forgiveness they need to cut through even the worst of lies.
+This sole helps to give the mid irons the forgiveness they need to cut through even the worst of lies.

 A progressive design means that the long irons are going to be more forgiving than the short irons.
 As you move towards the five and four iron, the clubs could start looking like hybrids, and this is a good thing.